devsu/bitbucket-to-elasticsearch/README.md

 npm i -g bitbucket-to-elasticsearch
 ```

-Then create a `config.json` file like:
+To configure, you can create a `config.json` file or use environment variables.

+### Configure using JSON file

 ```
 {